 Here are the hotels I recommend:

 JW Marriott: This is my favorite hotel in Panama City.
-My large suite came with a balcony with amazing views, and their stunning rooftop infinity pool is probably the best in all of Latin America.
+My large suite came with a balcony with amazing views, and their stunning rooftop infinity pool is one the best in all of Latin America.

 American Trade Hotel: This one is another favorite of mine!
 A super hip boutique hotel in Casco Viejo, and the “it” place to stay in Panama.
 It only has 50 rooms, so be sure to book early.